NeilWJames/simple-taxonomy-refreshed/readme.txt

 	* NEW: Add/Modify taxonomy and Export/Import configuration split into separate functions.
 	* NEW: Enable extra functions for all taxonomies.
 	* NEW: Provide a Merge taxonomy terms function.
+	* NEW: Allow Custom Taxonomy terms to be delivered to RSS Feeds.
 	* FIX: Server-side terms control errors passed back to Block Editor screens and for Quick Edit.
 	* FIX: Help Text reviewed.